ArcticTech/arctictech.github.io/_posts/AWS/Lambda/SNS/23-07-29-SNS-to-Chime-Slack-Teams.md

+---
+title: SNS Publish to Chime/Slack/Teams
+date: 2023-07-29 00:00:00 -700
+categories: [Aws-lambda,SNS]
+tags: [aws,lambda,sns,slack]
+---

-## Lambda SNS Publish to Chime Guide
+## SNS Publish to Chime/Slack/Teams
-This is a guide on using Lambda and SNS to publish messages to Amazon Chime chat room, or to Slack or Microsoft Teams channel via webhooks.
+This is a guide on using Lambda and SNS to publish messages to an Amazon Chime chat room, or Slack or Microsoft Teams channels via webhooks.
 This is a great use case for publishing billing alarms to one of these chat applications.

 ### Objective
 Once set up, we should have a good understanding of how to use SNS to trigger a Lambda to post to a webhook.

 ### Prerequisites
-In order do this guide you must have knowledge of how to set up an SNS topic.
-You can create your own topic or use the example SNS billing topic we created to receive CloudWatch billing alarms called: AWS_Billing_Topics.
-See Setup CloudWatch Billing Alarm Guide for more details.
+To do this guide you must know how to set up an SNS topic.
+See the "SNS Guide" for details.
+You can also go through the "CloudWatch Billing Alarm" guide, we can use the SNS billing topic created in that guide to publish to Chime/Slack/Teams.
 ```
 Name = "AWS_Billing_Topics"
 ARN = "arn:aws:sns:us-xxxx-x:XXXXXXXXX:AWS_Billing_Topics"
 ```

 ### Lambda Publisher for Chime
-1. For Chime, grab the webhook URL for your chime channel.
+1. For Chime, grab the webhook URL for your Chime channel.
 It should look like the following:
 ```
 Chime webhook url: https://hooks.chime.aws/incomingwebhooks/ewiou49-lkfsjd-l23j4-lj2948-our3048?token=XXXXXX
 ```